To know is to apprehend the future as qualified by values which action may realize; and empirical knowledge is essentially utilitarian and pragmatic.

 Only boys inherit property because only they will develop the land.
 Girls represent a cost to the household, so they need to select a rich landowner fast and then marry.
 This is how it used to be in Europe a hundred years ago.
 But brave suffragettes fought it out and equal rights to property and life are now core values of our society.
 Asians (like many other parts of the world) are behind us in this process.
 And, unfortunately, the 1-child policy in China has made things worse for gender equality and population structure.

-According to some estimates there are now over one hundred million more boys than girls in China, Nepal and India.
-These boys may inherit farm land or a village shop, but the majority will never be able to form a family.
-In China the imbalance seems to be getting worse, because of the ease of early abortion and because the attractiveness of modern lifestyles motivate young educated girls to stay unmarried and build a high-life career.
+According to some estimates, there are now over one hundred million more boys than girls in China, Nepal and India.
+These boys may inherit farmland or a village shop, but the majority will never be able to form a family.
+In China, the imbalance seems to be getting worse, because of the ease of early abortion and because the attractiveness of modern lifestyles motivates young educated girls to stay unmarried and build a high-life career.

 However, somehow this imbalance will be resolved.
 How?
 Mass emigration?
 Social conflict?
 Human trafficking?
 In fact, baby girls in Africa and Asia are already sold by their parents, shockingly, for less than the price of a pig.
 During the next decades, when these boys grow up, there will be social unrest in many areas in Asia.